Beyond Steps: Adding a Fitness-Related Feature that Motivates Users to Strive for Whole Health

 After user testing, I have a handful of high priority revisions to make in the next iteration.
 After that, user testing should be conducted again before packaging the project for hand off.

-(NOTE: My project was completed in August 2019, by pure coincidence Fitbit implemented one of my proposed elements - the mindfulness guided meditation feature in the discovery menu in November 2019)
+NOTE: This project was completed in July/August 2019 as a capstone project for UX academy, and by pure coincidence Fitbit implemented one of my proposed elements - The Mindfulness Guided Meditation feature in the discovery menu - in November 2019